bcornelusse/RL4microgrids_courses/lecture1.md

 - Learned explicitely a control policy that can be transferred to a new setup with mild adaptations
 - robust to changes in the system

-- Learning a policy with continuous actions as future work.
+- Learning a policy with continuous actions as future work
 - There is still a lot to be done to apply to larger systems

 ---